soltesz-lab/ca3_biophysical/README.md

 ## Model configurations associated with paper

 The following model configurations were used to produce the results in the paper.
-The exact command lines used to run simulations for each configuration can be found in directory `scripts`.
+The exact command line invocations used to run simulations for each configuration can be found in directory [scripts](scripts).

 ### Circuit parameters